Islandora-Devops/isle-buildkit/crayfish/README.md

 Docker image for [Crayfish] version 1.1.1.

 Acts as base Docker image for Crayfish based micro-services.
-It is not meant to be run on its own.
+It is not meant to be run on its own it is only used to cache the download.

 ## Dependencies